 - Reading- 70

 A minimum score of 29 in elementary algebra may be required for some certificate and diploma programs.

 The Gwinnett Tech College offers certain courses to improve your COMPASS scores because they believe that a student's success is their first goal.

 The Learning Support Classes are one of the most comprehensive learning tools offered by the Gwinnett Tech for the students.
 This support program is offered through the arts and sciences program.
 This resource prepares students for college level math and English.
 If you begin training for this test from the Learning Support Track, then you will be permitted to take up the test only with an instructor's referral.

 This is a course in a condensed form that will help you improve your COMPASS scores.
 Fundamental skills in reading, writing, algebra and pre-algebra will be covered in this course.
 The classes will comprise of lectures and in-class activities.
 One-on-one and small group support is offered by tutors.
 All these will definitely increase your test scores.
 You can only register for two Accelerated Learning Courses within the same session.
 The fee for one AL course is $25.
 The website http://www.gwinnetttech.edu/artscience/content.cfm?PageCode=newsitem&NewsItemID=201 gives all the details about this AL center.

 The Learning Success Center (LSC) is another learning resource available to prepare for this test.
 This resource is available free of cost for Gwinnett Tech students.
 Math and English tutors are available during working hours.
 A staff member will guide the students in identifying the right resources to prepare for the test.

-Gwinnett Tech test is like any other COMPASS test with no passing score but different cutoff scores for different courses.
+Gwinnett Tech's test is like any other COMPASS test with no passing score but different cutoff scores for different courses.
 However, the college offers many learning programs which can be used for improving your test score.
-However, it is best that you prepare well and get a good COMPASS score with which you can join the Gwinnett Tech College in the first attempt.
+It is best that you prepare well and get a good COMPASS score with which you can join the Gwinnett Tech College in the first attempt.